Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport: Thermoelectric transport in 2D charge-neutral lattices

 A novel aspect of 2D transport is that we can now also consider transport in the presence of a background perpendicular magnetic field $B_z$.
 We limit our discussion to DC transport only, due to the complexity of the linearized equations of motion for the time-dependent perturbations in the case of $B\neq 0$.\footnote{A text file containing the simplified equations of motion and horizon boundary conditions for the perturbations totals about 40 MB.}

 Holding all other parameters ($T/G, \delta \mu/G)$ fixed, the most striking result is an almost linear dependence of the longitudinal magneto-resistance $\rho_{xx}=\frac{1}{\sigma_{xx}}$ on the magnetic field $B/T^2$ beyond $B\sim T^2$ independent of the size of $\delta \mu/G$: in \cref{fig:magneto}, we plot the logarithmic derivative of $\rho(B)$ to extract the local scaling exponent $\beta$ for $\rho_{xx} \sim \abs{B}^\beta$.
 In the ``Effective Medium regime'', $T\gtrsim G$, we obtain roughly linear dependence on the magnetic field.
-As we increase the temperature further, we find that the scaling is slightly superlinear with $\beta \simeq 1.25$ for most finite lattice amplitudes $\delta \mu/G > 0$.
+As we increase the temperature further, we find that the scaling stays quasi-linear over a larger regime.
 Recalling that parity implies that the longitudinal resistivity can only be a function of $B^2$, the explanation might therefore be a quadrature-type relation ${\rho_{xx}\sim ({\rho_{xx}(B=0)^{2/\beta}+\gamma \mu_B B^2})^{\beta/2}}$ well-known to occur in Effective Medium Theory \cite{parish_non-saturating_2003,hayes_scaling_2016,ramakrishnan_equivalence_2017,boyd_single-parameter_2019,ayres_incoherent_2021}.
 Notably, we obtain emergent $B$-linear scaling without an ad hoc addition of mesoscopic disorder on top of our microscopic model.
 As we argued in the previous sector, the chemical potential modulation in a charge neutral background suffices to cause a flow to a ground state that consists of effectively independent particle-filled and hole-filled regions.

 Although there is no Hall effect in a 2D charge-neutral lattice, the parity-breaking by the magnetic field can induce a Nernst effect.
 As recalled in \cref{eq:Nernst_hydro}, for a charge neutral system in single-fluid hydrodynamic regime at large $T/\delta \mu$ dominated by a single Drude mode, this measures the momentum relaxation rate directly as $e_N=B/T\Gamma$.
 Though our results have shown that this is not applicable here, we have shown that in this regime, transport is perturbative in $\delta \mu$.
 As to scale this out, \cref{fig:nernst} shows the rescaled Nernst coefficient $e_N \cdot \delta \mu^2/T^2$.
 This rescaled Nernst coefficient can be seen to exhibit two different scaling regimes (seen most clearly for high $T > G$ and $\delta \mu/G \geq 1$; panels (c) and (d) in \cref{fig:nernst}).
 The transition between the two regimes coincides with the onset of the $B$-linear regime in the longitudinal resistivity.
 For lower $T< G$ (panel (a)) one is outside a perturbative regime: visually it appears one has reaches a novel scaling regime with the added observation that an increase of lattice amplitude now decreases the Nernst effect.
 This again matches the behavior of the longitudinal magnetoresistance (\cref{fig:magneto}(a)), which in this regime $T<G$ also becomes less sensitive to $B$ than in the approximate $B$-linear regime at higher $T/G$.